 One of the most useful things I learned in business school is the NIHITO Principle…

+There’s no Professor Nihito!
+Rather, it’s an acronym – Nothing Interesting Happens In The Office.
 In other words – if you’re looking for new ideas, get outside your normal work environment.

 The Search London event that we sponsored and attended at the end of February was a great example of NIHITO in action.
 My team and I came away with a bunch of ideas and inspiration about how we can improve our best practices for SEO and related areas of digital marketing.

 Search London's 12th Birthday